Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a collection agency bond cost in Hawaii?

 Collection agencies in Hawaii must post surety bonds prior to conducting business.
-The required bond amount for the first office is $25,000, and the required bond amount for each additional office is $15,000.
+The required bond amount for the main office location is $25,000, and the required bond amount for each additional branch location is $15,000.

 These bonds are subject to underwriting consideration, so the price you’ll pay depends on a review of your personal credit report.
 Qualified applicants could pay as low as $250 or $150 for their bonds, respectively.
 Request your free bond quote now!